jsiegenthaler/hueget/README.md

 $ sudo npm update -g hueget
 ```

+# Migrating hueget from v0.x to v1.x
+Previously, hueget v0.x supported the Philips Hue API V1.
+From v1.x, hueget supports the Philips Hue API V2, released November 2021.
+This has resulted in the following breaking changes:

+1. Username changed to appkey.
+The previous `-u username` option has changed to the `-a appkey` option.
+You need to update your commands accordingly.

+2. Identifiers changed from numbers to UUIDs (Universally Unique Identifiers (UUIDs)).
+You need to replace the numeric id with the new UUID.
+Start hueget with the `-d discover` option to get the entire light configuration, where you can see the new UUIDs

 # Starting hueget
 The following examples assume you have hueget in a folder that your system can find.
 Update your PATH variables if needed.